sp0004/To-do-list/README.md

 # To-do-list
+I am in the process of building an all-in-one list with some additional functionalities There are three components
+1. To-do list that takes care of the task ( in progress)
+2. Money manager ( which tracks your expenses and lets you scan your receipts)
-This is a basic to do list which is build using the following platform
+3. Journal ( we need some ways to dump our thoughts, why not do it in the same ) This is a basic to-do list which is built using the following platform
 1. Vite as the frontend package module
-How to create vite project  ::  npm create vite@latest cd to-do-list npm install npm run dev
+How to create Vite project:  npm create vite@latest cd to-do-list npm install npm run dev